skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 She nods.
 Perhaps she already knew this?

-Thu'fir asks, "Now, do you want just Eomier and I to do this or..."
+Thu'fir asks, "Now, do you want just Eomier and I to do this or…"

 "I would suggest you take such friends as you have.
 Noreeno will not be easy prey.
 He may dress and speak like a bureaucrat, but he wields